-Ear Pinning – Prominent Ear Reduction – Otoplasty Surgery
+Ear Pinning – Prominent Ear Reduction – Otoplasty Surgery in Melbourne VIC

 Ear pinning surgery or prominent ear reduction is known as Otoplasty surgery for children and adults.
 Our Plastic Surgeons do not offer earlobe repairs for perforated, stretched or torn earlobes.